Deep Contrastive One-Class Time Series Anomaly Detection: Abstract

 \section{Abstract}

-The accumulation of time series data and the absence of labels make time-series Anomaly Detection (AD) a self-supervised deep learning task.
-Single-assumption-based methods may only touch on a certain aspect of the whole normality, not sufficient to detect various anomalies.
-Among them, contrastive learning methods adopted for AD always choose negative pairs that are both normal to push away, which is objecting to AD tasks' purpose.
-Existing multi-assumption-based methods are usually two-staged, firstly applying a pre-training process whose target may differ from AD, so the performance is limited by the pre-trained representations.
-This paper proposes a deep \textbf{C}ontrastive \textbf{O}ne-\textbf{C}lass \textbf{A}nomaly detection method of time series (COCA), which combines the normality assumptions of contrastive learning and one-class classification.
-The key idea is to treat the representation and reconstructed representation as the positive pair of negative-samples-free contrastive learning, and we name it ``sequence contrast''.
-Then we apply a contrastive one-class loss function composed of invariance and variance terms, the former optimizing loss of the two assumptions simultaneously, and the latter preventing ``hypersphere collapse''.
-Extensive experiments conducted on four real-world time-series datasets show the superior performance of the proposed method achieves state-of-the-art.
-The code is publicly available at \url{https://github.com/ruiking04/COCA}.
+\baselineskip=9pt The accumulation of time-series data and the absence of labels make time-series Anomaly Detection (AD) a self-supervised deep learning task.
+Single-normality-assumption-based methods, which reveal only a certain aspect of the whole normality, are incapable of tasks involved with a large number of anomalies.
+Specifically, Contrastive Learning (CL) methods distance negative pairs, many of which consist of both normal samples, thus reducing the AD performance.
+Existing multi-normality-assumption-based methods are usually two-staged, firstly pre-training through certain tasks whose target may differ from AD, limiting their performance.
+To overcome the shortcomings, a deep \textbf{C}ontrastive \textbf{O}ne-\textbf{C}lass \textbf{A}nomaly detection method of time series (COCA) is proposed by authors, following the normality assumptions of CL and one-class classification.
+It treats the original and reconstructed representations as the positive pair of negative-sample-free CL, namely ``sequence contrast''.
+Next, invariance terms and variance terms compose a contrastive one-class loss function in which the loss of the assumptions is optimized by invariance terms simultaneously and the ``hypersphere collapse'' is prevented by variance terms.
+In addition, extensive experiments on two real-world time-series datasets show the superior performance of the proposed method achieves state-of-the-art.